j-ehrhardt/hai-cps-benchmark/README.md

 ### Anomalies

-There are eight different anomalies that can be induced in the CPS modules.
+There are eight different anomalies that can be induced in the CPPS modules.
 While some anomalies only affect the modules in which they are induced, some propagate directly and indirectly into other modules.

 - **Leaking Anomaly:** The leaking valve is opened and a continuous volume flow is diverted into a separate sink and vanishes from the system.